 To make Nut-Free Chicken Shawarma Rice Bowl…

-• Black pepper may also cause issues for people who are allergic to tree nuts.
-You can choose to skip out on this as well.
+- Black pepper may also cause issues for people who are allergic to tree nuts.
+You can choose to skip out on black pepper.

-• Please make sure your cooking oil does not contain nuts or is not derived from any nuts.
+- Please make sure the cooking oil you use, whether it’s canola oil or maybe some olive oil (olive oil will add to all that Middle Eastern goodness!) or whatever you prefer, does not contain nuts or is not derived from any nuts.

 As always, please make sure you thoroughly read through the ingredient list of all the spice blends and other ingredients that have been mentioned in this recipe before cooking.
 Hidden nuts may be present in some ingredients.